nasa/cumulus/docs/upgrade-notes/upgrade-rds.md

 where

-- `PAYLOAD` is a base64 encoded JSON object.
-For example:
+- `PAYLOAD` (**optional**) is a base64 encoded JSON object.
+No payload is required to run this data migration, but configuring some of the payload options for parallelism can significantly decrease the duration of the data migration.
+For reference, in our testing using a value of `50` for `executionMigrationParams.parallelScanSegments` and `executionMigrationParams.writeConcurrency` migrated ~900,000 execution records in 45 minutes and did not spike Aurora PostgreSQL database capacity above 2 ACUs.
+See the [full description of payload parameters below](#postgres-migration-async-operation-payload-parameters) for how to configure the parallelism of the migration.
+An example payload configuration might look like:

     ```bash
     --payload $(echo '{"executionMigrationParams": { "parallelScanSegments": 50,